 Pensionable pay

-This summarises the kinds of pay that you should deduct pension contributions from.
-Please refer to the LGPS regulations for a complete list.
+This page explains the types of pay you must deduct pension contributions from.
+It is a summary only.
+You must check the LGPS regulations for the full list.

 https://www.lgpsmember.org/more/penpay.php